krmannix/job-board-ember/README.md

 <h2>To-Do</h2>

+* Add universal Ember user to control log-in/log-out
+* Add log-out button
+	* Should transition to index and log user in/out
 * Catch-all router to redirect back to homepage for ill-advised urls
 * Refreshing User each time index page is reached
 * Adding pin #'s on sign-up for job posters